From Evaluation to Enhancement: Large Language Models for Zero-Knowledge Proof Code Generation: Related Work

 \paragraph{Code Generation Benchmarks.}~Most benchmarks for LLM-based code generation focus on general-purpose languages~\cite{jain2024livecodebench, chen2021evaluating}, with limited support for DSLs.
 A recent survey~\cite{joel2024survey} reviews existing DSL benchmarks and emphasizes the lack of standardized evaluation resources, highlighting the need for benchmarks that capture DSL-specific paradigms, idioms, and practical applications.
 In the case of ZKPs, to our knowledge, no systematic benchmark exists for ZKP code generation that reflects ZK-specific requirements, namely proving a computation, a static arithmetic-circuit model, and correctness defined by both acceptance and rejection.
 We provide a solution for this gap with \textsc{ZK-Eval}, studying code generation bottlenecks and evaluating end-to-end tasks.

-\paragraph{Software Engineering for ZKP}~The software engineering community has recently begun to explore tools and methodologies for ZKP development.
-Numerous researches have proposed to improve the security of ZKPs.
-Static analysis tools such as Circomspect~\cite{circomspect}, ZKAP~\cite{wen2024practical}, QED$^2$~\cite{pailoor2023automated}, and halo2-analyzer~\cite{soureshjani2023automated} identify specific vulnerability patterns, while testing tools like MTZK~\cite{xiao2025mtzk} and zkFuzz~\cite{takahashi2025zkfuzz} use fuzzing to expose security issues.
-In this work, we focus on reducing the burden of writing ZKP programs by leveraging LLMs' capabilities, complementing these efforts by helping developers audit and refine their code.
+\paragraph{Software Engineering for ZKP}~The software engineering community has recently begun to explore tools and methodologies for ZKP development, with significant emphasis on security.
+Static analysis tools such as Circomspect~\cite{circomspect}, ZKAP~\cite{wen2024practical}, QED$^2$~\cite{pailoor2023automated}, CCC-Check~\cite{kolozyan2025language}, and halo2-analyzer~\cite{soureshjani2023automated} identify specific vulnerability patterns, while testing tools \cite{xiao2025mtzk, takahashi2025zkfuzz, chaliasos2025towards} use fuzzing to expose security issues.
+These tools are invaluable for post-hoc analysis and verification, and can be integrated into our system for further security assurance.
+Our work complements these efforts by focusing on the generation phase, leveraging LLMs' capabilities to reduce engineering burden.